 This article is written by Jiri Herodek, a tech-savvy IT Recruiter and sourcer with 7+ years of experience in sourcing and recruitment across CEE and DACH region.

 It has been more than 9 years since I have entered the world of talent sourcing and this profession has never stopped to captivate me.
 I would like to share my view on talent sourcing and how it has changed in the last years, the major differences between in-house and agency sourcing and sourcing focused on IT roles and non-IT roles.
-If I should summarize the biggest difference I would say that technology has changed, channels, market and we as sourcers have evolved too.
+If I should summarize the biggest difference I would say that technology, channels, markets have changed, and we as sourcers have evolved too.

 I started my career in a staffing agency focused on roles in engineering and finance.
 It was in 2011 when LinkedIn was still quite new for a lot of sourcers in the Czech Republic.
 I had some awareness that there exist other social networks like Xing.
 When it came to sourcing for the roles in Finance, LinkedIn was quite useful.
 But job boards were still prevalent and more fruitful so placing, for example, a Senior Financial Controller was quite easy.
 On the other hand, sourcing candidates for engineering roles was pretty tough and, frankly, is still really difficult.

 Some of those who are looking for engineering specialists know what I am writing about.
 I had to do cold calls every day so one of the main differences between sourcing in 2011 and nowadays is a technology that has evolved.
 Now, there are plenty of tools that ease our job while engaging the talent is still up to us.
 I think this will remain up to us in the future.
 We have more sources of candidates now but the information is more fragmented.

 #1 Playbook: The Ultimate Guide to Sourcing on Social Media

 Subscribe to AmazingHiring’s sourcing newsletter and get the #1 Playbook: The Ultimate Guide to Sourcing on Social Media